Crystalwarrior/KFO-Server/README.md

 	- Pauses the day cycle initiated by the target or yourself if not given a target.
 * **clock_unpause** "ID"
 	- Unpauses the day cycle initiated by the target or yourself if not given a target.
+* **deafen** "ID"
+    - Changes the deaf status of a target.
+    - Deaf players will be unable to read IC messages properly or receive other audio cues from commands such as /knock, /scream, etc.
 * **follow** "ID"
     - Starts following a target.
 If the target changes areas, you will automatically follow them there.
+* **gag** "ID"
+    - Changes the gagged status of a target.
+    - Gagged players will be unable to talk IC properly or use other talking features such as /scream.
 * **globalic** "area range start", "area range end"
 	- Sends subsequence IC messages to the area range described above.
 Can take either area IDs or area names.
 * **globalic_pre** "prefix"